candicodeit/personal-goals/README.md

 - [ ] Obtain CAPM Certification (achievement)
 	- I obviously love planning and I also love helping people.
 I've really enjoyed project planning both for A Book Apart and for events at Roc Solid.
 Because I am not a project manager full time, I want to learn more about what's involved in being one.
 Regardless of where my career path will take me, I think these skills could be useful in any position I take on.
       - Milestones:
+         - complete section 11
+         - complete section 15
+         - complete section 19
-         - complete CAPM Udemy course
+         - complete all CAPM training
          - write all 14 sets of study cards

 - [ ] Spend more time with family and friends (habit)